 Benefits From Mohs

 As with any skin cancer, accurate diagnosis and treatment planning are prime steps.
 Where your consultant is clear that Mohs would be the right solution for you, this holds immediate and longer term advantages.

-If early stage melanomas are not efficiently treated, they can develop into more invasive forms.
-Low levels of recurrence are a further benefit, along with reduced cosmetic damage to visible areas such as your hands, or feet and preserving function.
+Treating early stage melanomas efficiently stops them developing into more invasive forms.
+Low levels of recurrence clearly matter, along with reduced cosmetic damage to visible areas and preserving natural function.

-Reduced interference with life in general can be important, the confidence a less invasive procedure such as Mohs surgery brings.
-A technique we feel is the best for a good proportion of lentigo maligna patients.
+Reduced interference with life in general can be important, along with the confidence a less invasive procedure such as Mohs surgery brings.
+A technique which is often the best choice for lentigo maligna patients.

 Should you suspect lentigo maligna, arranging a consultation is the first step and helps ensure the problem does not develop into later stage melanoma.
 Mohs may not be suitable in that event, although other options will be.

 Our consultants and Mohs surgeons are here to help with skin cancers at any stage of their development.
 Should you wish to discuss options, or arrange a visit to one of our London clinic, please get in touch at any time.